These are paraphrased from the source. See the Seneschal’s Handbook, January 2021 Edition for the exact wording.

-2. The SCA is a family and youth friendly social organization.
-SCA youth activities and classes are offered as a positive means of encouraging the participation of minors in the SCA with their families.
-These activities should foster recreational-focused learning about history and the SCA.
-Dedicated and/or published youth-oriented activities (SCA Youth Activities) are overseen by warranted youth officers at any and all events and activities.
-These youth officers must have successfully passed an SCA approved background check and the Youth Officer (and if applicable, YAFA Administrator) must be warranted.
+2. SCA is a member, family, and youth friendly social organization.
+SCA children, youth, and teen activities and classes are offered as a positive means of encouraging the participation of minors in the SCA with their families while encouraging fun-focused learning about history and the SCA.
+Dedicated and/or published youth-oriented activities (SCA Youth Activities) are overseen by warranted Youth Officers at any and all events and activities.
+These Youth Officers must have successfully passed an SCA approved background check and the Youth Officer (and if applicable, YAFA Administrator) must be warranted.

 3. Parents or guardians of minors shall have ultimate responsibility for the welfare and behavior of their children at all times.
 It is the responsibility of the adult who brings a minor to an event to ensure that the minor is safe and not in danger.
-At events and activities in which youth participate in any way, participating minors must either have a parent or legal guardian present at the event/activity, or a temporary guardian present in possession of a properly executed “Medical Authorization Form for Minors.”
-This Medical Authorization Form must designate an adult present at the event or activity as able to authorize medical treatment in the case of emergency.
-“Present” is defined as the parent or guardian being in direct sight and sound of the minor youth.
-SCA youth activities are not babysitting services and parents are not allowed to simply drop off their children and leave the area of the activity to take part in other activities.
+At events and activities in which youth participate in any way, participating minors must either have a parent or legal guardian present at the event/activity, or be accompanied by an adult in possession of a properly executed “Medical Authorization Form for Minors.”
+This Medical Authorization Form must designate an adult present at the event or activity as able to authorize medical treatment in case of emergency.
+This adult is also responsible for the minor’s welfare and behavior in the absence of the parent or legal guardian.

-4. All warranted Youth Officers (deputies who ultimately report to the Kingdom Seneschal) must have a warrant, a current SCA membership and an approved, current and valid background check.
-“Warranted” is defined as having a signed warrant making the individual in question an official deputy to the Kingdom Youth Officer or to the Kingdom Seneschal.
-Youth and Family Achievement (YAFA) administrators must likewise be warranted; they must also have passed a current and up to date SCA approved background check.
+4. All warranted Youth Officers (deputies who ultimately report up to the Kingdom Seneschal) must have a current SCA membership and an approved, current, and valid background check.
+“Warranted” is defined as having a signed warrant making the individual in question an official deputy to the Kingdom Youth Officer or the Kingdom Seneschal.
+Youth and Family Achievement (YAFA) administrators must likewise be warranted; they must also have passed a current SCA-approved background check.

-6. The “2-Deep” rule specifies that for all SCA Activities, a minimum of 2 adults (at or above the age of legal majority in the state, province or country in which the activity occurs) unrelated to one another by blood, marriage or personal relationship must be present.
+6. The “two-deep” rule specifies that for all SCA Youth Activities, a minimum of two adults (at or above the age of legal majority in the state, province or country in which the activity occurs) unrelated to one another by blood, marriage or personal relationship must be present.
 This policy does not relieve parents of their primary responsibility for the welfare and behavior of their children.
-One of these two adults may also be the official coordinator (i.e. Youth Officer, Deputy Youth Officer or YAFA Administrator) for the youth activities.
+One of these two adults may also be acting as the official coordinator for the Youth Activities going on.

-10. Branch and regional Seneschals, Marshals, Marshals-in-Charge, and Exchequers must be at least the age of majority for their jurisdiction.
-Be aware that the age of majority does vary between jurisdictions; these officers must be old enough to serve in each and every area within the local group or Kingdom.
+8. Branch and regional Seneschals, Marshals, Marshals-in-Charge, and Exchequers must be at least the age of majority for their jurisdiction.
+Be aware that the age of majority does vary between jurisdictions; these officers must be of the age of majority in each area that they serve.